-MLCCs and box capacitors are not polarized, so they will work in any direction, but to keep things neat, it's best to put them all facing the same way.
+MLCCs and box capacitors are not polarized and will work in any direction.
+To keep things neat, though, it's best to put them all facing the same way.

 Note that the value may be printed on either the top or the side of the film capacitors.
 Typically the red ones will have the value printed on the side, while the blue ones will have the value printed on the top, with other unrelated information printed on the side.